eminiarts/aura-cms/docs/make-resource-command.md

-The `aura:posttype` command is a Laravel command provided by the `Eminiarts\Aura\Commands\MakePosttype` class.
+The `aura:posttype` command is a Laravel command provided by the `Aura\Base\Commands\MakePosttype` class.
 This command allows you to generate a new Aura Posttype.

 Usage
 -----